-Students may not be admitted to a classroom setting in school unless he/she has been fully immunized against diphtheria, hepatitis b, haemophilus influenza type b, measles, mumps, pertussis (whooping cough), poliomyelitis, rubella, tetanus, and varicella (chickenpox).
-Students must be immunized for varicella or provide proof from a doctor stating child has had the disease.
-All advancing students, new students, or transferring students in grades 7 through 12 must be fully immunized, including a required booster against pertussis (Tdap).
-They shall not be admitted without the Tdap booster.
-Homeless and foster youth can be enrolled without proof of immunization.
+Documented proof that immunizations are upto-date is required before attending school; districts may not allow "conditional" admittance into schools.
+Students may not participate in a classroom setting unless they have been fully immunized against diphtheria, hepatitis b, haemophilus influenza type b, measles, mumps, pertussis (whooping cough), poliomyelitis, rubella, and tetanus.
+Students must be immunized for varicella (chickenpox) or provide proof from a doctor stating they have had the disease.